 Well data made public through Statute include "all analyses conducted on physical material, and well logs collected from the well, results, and copies of data collected and data analyses for the well, including well logs; sample analysis; testing geophysical and velocity data including seismic profiles and check shot surveys; testing data and analyses; age data; geochemical analyses, and tangible material."
 Note that the Statute does not specify or require any particular data to be collected, but does specify if that data is collected, it is required to be submitted and eventually made available to the public.

 In most cases well data available through the GMC (DNR) will significantly overlap data available through the Alaska Oil and Gas Conservation Commission (AOGCC).
 Specific areas where additional data will be released here related to tax credits are velocity surveys (VSP and check shot surveys, which are not available through the AOGCC) and some additional analyses reports.
-The AOGCC's public database of wells contains scanned images of well history files, production and injection information, and digital well log data.
-Find out more by contacting the AOGCC's Natural Resource Technician at 907-793-1225.
+The AOGCC's public database of wells contains scanned images of well history, production and injection information.
+Digital well log data is also available upon request.
+Find out more by contacting AOGCC Customer Service.

 The available geophysical data (and their associated fees) are listed on our online data request form.
 Please see our Seismic Data FAQ for shipping instructions and other information.
 Contact the GMC should you have any questions regarding the ordering and data transfer process.